ratpack/hands-on-ratpack/LAB.md

 # Lab 01 - Handler lab

 Handlers are the fundamental component of any Ratpack application.
-By the end of this lab you will be a handler ninja!
+All request processing is done by composing a chain of handlers.
+Unlike the routing table model you’re probably more used to.

+When a request comes in, a "Context" is created which represents the current state.
+The context gives access to the request, the response and some other things we’ll see in future labs.
+The context is passed to the handler chain and each handler in the chain is asked to respond until one does.
+A handler can respond, do something and pass control to the next handler or insert new handlers.

-Simply make all the feature methods in `HandlersSpec` pass by adding the right handlers to `Ratpack.groovy`.
+In this lab simply make all the feature methods in `HandlersSpec` pass by adding the right handlers to `Ratpack.groovy`.
 Try to make each feature method pass in order and refactor as you go.

-This lab covers:
+## This lab covers

 * Simple routing
 * Routing by HTTP method